Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Future Work

-In future work, we aim to extend the \isoptwopone{}-based defect-correction preconditioners to higher-order Taylor-Hood and Scott-Vogelius discretizations, utilizing a $p$-multigrid type approach.
-It is expected that the defect-correction preconditioners built on the \isoptwopone{} discretization may offer more significant advantages than the direct application of AMG to high-order systems with discontinuous bases, given the challenges inherent to such discretizations.
+We aim to extend the \isoptwopone{}-based defect-correction preconditioners to higher-order Taylor-Hood and Scott-Vogelius discretizations, by employing a $p$-multigrid approach.
+Considering the inherent challenges of such discretizations, these preconditioners are expected to be more advantageous than directly applying AMG to high-order systems.
 In the context of higher-order solvers, efficient Vanka implementations on fine levels are set to become an increasingly vital component of the described defect-correction approach.
-Given the current trends in supercomputing, we anticipate that fine-level higher-order Vanka methods will be particularly amenable to efficient implementation on many-core systems due to their large stencils and highly-regular structure.
-Conversely, the coarse-level Vanka patches present more irregular shapes, making the design of efficient data structures a challenging task for future research.
+With advancements in supercomputing, these higher-order Vanka methods are expected to be highly suitable for many-core systems, thanks to their expansive stencils and uniform structure.
+In contrast, low-order coarse-level Vanka patches, characterized by irregular dimensions and sparsity patterns, pose significant challenges in designing efficient data structures.
+This complexity at the coarse level underscores the utility of DLSC relaxation.
+DLSC relaxation, known for its efficiency and reduced memory demands, offers a practical approach to avoid the irregularities and computational hurdles associated with low-order coarse-level Vanka patches.
+However, it should be noted that DLSC relaxation also presents specific challenges, particularly with complex unstructured meshes, which can adversely affect convergence rates as discussed in~\cref{rmrk:mass_mat_scaling}.
+Additionally, we plan to strengthen the theoretical foundation of our methods, aiming to derive convergence guarantees for the proposed monolithic AMG preconditioner.
+A key step will be ensuring the stability of coarsened velocity and pressure DoFs, essential for maintaining the discrete inf-sup condition and reinforcing our methodologies' reliability.